sonatype-nexus-community/nexus-webhook-publish/README.md

 - Set the address to send the webhook to `http://localhost:8000/publish` or wherever this go app will end up running
 - Modify `webhook/webhook.go` and set your secret key in there
 - `go run main.go`
+- Install npm (likely version 4, as there is a bug in 5 currently that prevents publishing tarballs)
+- Login on npm using `npm login` as the user that you will be publishing to npm as

-Now Nexus Repository Manager should send a webhook over, and it should register with this tiny app!
+Now Nexus Repository Manager should send a webhook over to this service.
+If the event is for an npm component (what we refer to new packages as), it will shell out to npm and publish it.

 ## The Fine Print